bdzuluagag/P2P_BitTorrent/README.md

 ### 2. **File Distribution and Replication**
 - Files are split into chunks, and each chunk is replicated across multiple nodes to ensure redundancy.
 - The default replication factor is 3, ensuring that each chunk is stored in 3 different nodes for fault tolerance.
+- Both fragmentation and replication are handled using an availability-based algorithm.
+The system identifies the node with the fewest stored chunks and stores the new chunk there.
+During replication, the algorithm ensures that no two identical chunks are stored on the same node, maintaining distribution across the network.

 ### 3. **Fault Tolerance**
 - If a node goes offline, other nodes that hold replicated chunks can serve the data.